-- Communicating research impact to audiences such as funders or promotion and tenure committees
+- Communicating research impact and collaboration to audiences such as funders or promotion and tenure committees

 - Managing or tracking publications

 - Measuring or assessing research impact by discipline area

 HSL IMV specialists partner with individual faculty, research groups, institutes, departments or other units and use a wide collection of resources, including Scopus, Web of Science, Journal Citation Reports, and more, to provide services and reports for different purposes,

 - Identify patterns, trends, and gaps of unit-supported research, education or clinical care activities utilizing publication and/or other available data